 SUMMARY STATUS: Construction phase

-Permits are still in process, despite breaking ground in February 2012.
-New lawsuits filed in August and September 2014.
+Permits complete, September 2014, pending appeals and lawsuits.
+Broke ground in February 2012.
 Air permits issued (for the fourth time) and immediately appealed, July 2014.
 Water permits issued, and subject to numerous appeals, July 2014.
+Various lawsuits and restraining orders filed in August, September, and October 2014.
 Facing persistent local opposition (see Comments).

 |Ammonia||200 short tons per day